2017 Total Solar Eclipse Who? What? Where? When? and How?

 - More NASA activities from https://eclipse2017.nasa.gov/activities

 We encourage you to seek out local experts for your public events.
 Many astronomy enthusiasts plan to travel to the path of totality, but many will be staying closer to home, so please check out all of these different resources to find experts near you:

 - Finding astronomy volunteers - summary and link to recorded online workshop

-Help promote your event by submitting your details to the NASA eclipse event map
+Help promote your event by submitting your details to the NASA eclipse general event map

 Affordable Eclipse Glasses